qwc-services/qwc-services.github.io/src/topics/Reports.md

 # Reports

-QWC2, complemented with the [`qwc-document-service`](https://github.com/qwc-services/qwc-document-service/), provides the possibility to generate reports for features of layers whose datasource is a PostgreSQL table, based on [Jasper](https://community.jaspersoft.com/download-jaspersoft/community-edition/) report templates.
+QWC, complemented with the [`qwc-document-service`](https://github.com/qwc-services/qwc-document-service/), provides the possibility to generate reports for features of layers whose datasource is a PostgreSQL table, based on [Jasper](https://community.jaspersoft.com/download-jaspersoft/community-edition/) report templates.

 ## Setting up the document-service
 As a first step, set up a [`qwc-document-service`](https://github.com/qwc-services/qwc-document-service/), placing your report templates below the `report_dir`.
 Read the `qwc-document-service` [`README`](../references/qwc-document-service_readme.md) for more information on setting up the service and to understand how to prepare and configure your report templates.